 1. Submit an initial, online application for a specific job.

 This application along with the candidate’s resume is reviewed closely by our recruitment team for extensive experience that is applicable to the position the candidate applied for.
 Adventure Nannies only considers candidates who meet our minimum requirements:

 - Legally permitted to work within the United States

 - Possess at least three years of professional childcare experience.

 - Have up-to-date child and infant CPR and first aid certification

-2. Complete an initial interview over Skype or FaceTime with our recruitment director who will determine if they are a potential match for the position they have applied to.
+2. Complete an initial interview over Zoom, Skype or FaceTime with a member of our recruitment team who will determine if they are a potential match for the position they have applied to.

 Only standout applicants are invited to interview with our staff, and only truly exceptional, 5-star candidates are asked to move forward in our process based on the following criteria:

 3. Provide at least five childcare or education-related references for Adventure Nannies to contact directly.
 These references will directly match the first five positions on the candidate’s resume in order to verify the candidate’s working history.